G-ram/HAWK/README.md

 #### 3.4.A Promotion of Integers in Mixed Arithmetic Expressions

 In mathematical binary expressions where one operand is an integer and the other operand is a double, the integer will be automatically converted to a double value.
-The conversion will be performed using the the built-in function int_to_double.
+The conversion will be performed using the the built-in function `int_to_double`.

 #### 3.4.B String Conversion in String Concatentation Expressions

 In binary addition expressions where one operand is a string, and the other operand is not a string, the non-string will be automatically converted to a string value.
-Tables will be converted using table_to_string, integers using int_to_string, doubles using double_to_string.
+Tables will be converted using `table_to_string`, integers using `int_to_string`, doubles using `double_to_string`.
+Using `int_to_string` or `double_to_string` on a string will convert the biggest substring starting from the front of the string that is a valid int/double into an int/double.
+For example, `int_to_string("123f") = 123`.

 ## 4. Expressions